 Follow the Always Be Prepared mantra.
 Prepare for scenarios like this to happen.
 The best way to prepare is to bring your own first aid kit.
 If you don’t own a first aid kit yet, here are some of the best ones you can buy today.

 Another first-aid use case is when someone falls and badly injures or breaks their arm.
-The paracord bracelet cord can be used as a sling to help stabilize that person’s broken arm until you make it to the ER.
+The parachute cord bracelet can be used as a sling to help stabilize that person’s broken arm until you make it to the ER.

-If you’re stranded for a day and need to do something about that growling hungry stomach, go fishing with your survival bracelet.
+If you’re stranded with a growling hungry stomach, then go fishing with your survival bracelet.
 Starving isn’t an option.
-One of the ways you can do this is by creating your own fishing line.
-While it may not be a proper fishing line, the inner strands from a paracord bracelet can make for an excellent fishing line.
+Indeed, one of the ways you can do this is by creating your own fishing line.
+While it may not be a proper fishing line, the inner strands from a paracord survival bracelet can make for an excellent fishing line.
 All you’ll need to find is some bait and a hook!

-While this may not be the best use of a paracord bracelet, it is a heavy-duty string that can be used to replace that broken shoelace on the trail.
-That can be considered a life-saver, especially when you need to keep your shoes on!
+While this may not be the best use of a paracord survival band, it’s a heavy-duty string you can use to replace that broken shoelace on the trail.
+That can be considered a life-saver, especially when you need to keep your hiking shoes on!

 Starting a Fire

-Some of the newer and more advanced paracord bracelets like the Atomic Bear Paracord Bracelet, allows you to start a fire more easily with your paracord bracelet and without having to drag strands out of your cord.
+Some of the newer and more advanced paracord bracelets like the Atomic Bear Paracord Bracelet, allow you to start a fire more easily with your paracord braids and without having to drag strands out of your cord.